 “MysteriousPlankton” said that employees were forbidden to remove documents or personal items from their desks.

-Some redditors speculated that the show of security force may have been less about a breach and more about making sure employees did not abscond with company property or take clients.
+Some redditors speculated that the show of force may have been less about a breach and more about making sure employees did not abscond with company property or take clients.

 “That was the impression – either we sign off and take the money, or we’re just going to end up out on the curb anyway.”